 How do publishers implement AI?

-AI can significantly save publishers time and effort without damaging the quality and effectiveness of created content because of such automated technologies like text analysis, content personalization, formatting, SEO, auto-tagging, and more.
+AI can significantly save publishers time and effort without damaging the quality and effectiveness of created content because of automated technologies like text analysis, content personalization, formatting, SEO, auto-tagging, and more.

 Big publishers usually can afford to invest money in AI because such technology is costly.